 Step 2: Figure out a way to solve the problem

 The most common way to solve a problem is by brainstorming.
 You can write down as many ideas as you want, but the best way to come up with a good solution is to go through a mental exercise.
 For me, this mental exercise involves imagining the people I care about in a problem.
 For example, in the Guide to Growing Up app, I needed to figure out a way to show kids the importance of staying off their phones.
 So I came up with a scenario.
 Imagine that you’re watching your friends go down a hill on a skateboard.
 It hurts to watch, and you don’t want to be a wuss.
 Then imagine that you’re the skateboard, stuck on the hill, and you’ve forgotten to take your phone off.
 The phone knows you have a whole bunch of stuff on there, and it’s pinging.
 The phone keeps you glued to the screen.
+Not to mention the oldest problem in the book – dating.
+That’s why dating apps that help people meet up for sex are so popular.

 Step 3: Design that solves the problem